Delhi court convicts Ranchi-based company, 4 employees in 2003 coal scam case | english.lokmat.com

 However, the court acquitted another chartered accountant Manoj Kumar Gupta after not finding evidence against him.

-The court will hear arguments on the quantum of sentence in the case on September 15.
+The court will hear arguments on the quantum of sentence in the case on September 15 arguments.

 As per CBI, "during the year 2000 to 2005 at Jharkhand, Bihar, Orissa, West Bengal, Delhi and other places, the accused entered into a criminal conspiracy to cheat the Ministry of Coal (MoC) and Ministry of Steel (MoS), the government of India so as to procure allocation of a captive Lalgarh (North) Coal Block situated in District, Hazaribagh, in favour of the company by making false submissions about land and financial preparedness and in order to earn undue benefits by selling the company to M/s.
 Electrosteel Casting Ltd. subsequent to the allocation of coal block."